sergey-rud/Laravel-tips/README.md

 ### Laravel tips, Development pattern

+#### Code Style
 * Code style: PSR1/PSR2 with blank line before return statement (use CTRL+ALT+L before commit)
+* Strings should be placed in single quotes instead of double quotes for both PHP and JavaScript.
+HTML attributes and CSS should use double quotes only.
+* Use short array syntax only.
 * Class names MUST be declared in `StudlyCaps`.
 * Class constants MUST be declared in all upper case with underscore separators.
 * Method names MUST be declared in `camelCase`.